agiacalone/cecs-327-lab-peer-to-peer/README.md

   * How will your client determine the order of syncing with regards to the files of other clients?
 (Docker might help here).

 # Deliverables
-Demonstrate your working code on a unique set of files for each client (minimum of two) for the instructor.
+Demonstrate your working code on a unique set of files for each Docker node (minimum of *four* active nodes) for the instructor.

 Your submission must follow the following rules, else *I will not grade it and you will receive a zero for the submission*: